IgnacioGarrido/Gavl/README.md

   6. When a possible crossover has been found, return the new crossed individuals.

-  7. If no possible crossover is found return the two original individuals.
+  7. If no possible crossover is found, return the two original individuals.

 _\* If other crossover method is wanted, it can be set by calling the method ```.set_hyperparameter('crossover', new_crossover_function)```, where new_crossover_function is the function that performs this new crossover method.
 It must be a function that receives five arguments and returns a list with the chromosomes of the newly crossed individuals.
-It must receive (in this order) a list ([(Individual_a, Individual_b) , ...]) with tuples of the paired individuals (of the class Individual), the minimum allowed length of the chromosome, the maximum length of the chromosome, a int (boolean) that indicates if the genes can be repeated (1 = repeated genes allowed) and the function check_valid_individual(chromosome) that receives the chromosome of an individual and returns a boolean that indicates if the individual is valid (True) or not (False).
+It must receive (in this order) a list ([(Individual_a, Individual_b) , ...]) with tuples of the paired individuals (of the class Individual), the minimum allowed length of the chromosome, the maximum allowed length of the chromosome, a int (boolean) that indicates if the genes can be repeated (1 = repeated genes allowed) and the function check_valid_individual(chromosome) that receives the chromosome of an individual and returns a boolean that indicates if the individual is valid (True) or not (False).
 It must return a list with the chromosomes (list of genes that represent the individuals, NOT objects of the class Individual) of the newly created individuals._

 _\** If more information is wanted, go to the docs and the definition of the crossover default function in ga_variable_length/tools/mating.py._

-_\*** Note that with this crossover it is not only being tested new combinations of genes in the individual, but also new length of the chromosomes of these new individuals (lengths that are dependent on the lengths of the two crossed individuals)._
+_\*** Note that with this crossover it is not only being tested new combinations of genes in the individual, but also new lengths of the chromosomes of these new individuals (lengths that are dependent on the lengths of the two crossed individuals)._